sair-lab/cse473s23/README.md

-# CSE 573: Computer Vision and Image Processing
+# CSE 573: Intro to Computer Vision & Image Processing

 You are free to download all slides, but remember to include proper acknolwdgement to use it.